Perfectly Damaged: Critical reception

 Scandipop gave the album a positive review stating, "The very strong opening track "Stir It Up" is an excellent choice to make the listener sit up and pay attention to the album ahead.
 Instantly one of the best things he's ever done.
 It was co-written with Gavin Jones who was behind "Broken Parts" from the last album.
 "Unbreakable" finds Måns ascending to the dance floor in a funked up, disco flavoured style.
-Odd that it's tucked away at the back of the album.
+Odd that its tucked away at the back of the album.
 Best ballad is definitely "Should've Gone Home" – a superbly produced piano track which soon reveals some subtle sonic eighties references in time for the chorus.
 And we'd also pick out "Someday" as being one of the album's stronger moments, and perhaps the go-to track for any new Zelmerlöw converts.
 All four of those songs would be excellent choices as future singles.
 Those highlights aside, most of the rest of the album serves as a thoroughly enjoyable listen – one which takes its inspiration from the more pop orientated side of the recent Mumford & Sons, 4th album era One Direction, folk pop trend that's been all over the radio of late.
-In other words, it's current.
+In other words, its current.
 And therefore very relevant to the European market that he's just won over."

 In their review of the album, Culture Fix was similarly positive, noting "The eclectic new set boasts stirring vocals, anthemic choruses, and an empowered lyricism, ultimately serving as Zelmerlöw's most accomplished album to date."